What to talk about with your GP if you think you might have endometriosis.

 - Does it happen at other times?

-- Where on your body does it occur?
+- Where in your body does it occur and for how long?

 - Is there a history of endo in your family?
 (This can be a risk factor so it may be helpful to ask around the women in your whanau).